Learning 3D-aware Egocentric Spatial-Temporal Interaction via Graph Convolutional Networks: Egocentric Spatial-Temporal Interaction Modeling

 \subsection{Overall Architecture}

 An overview of the proposed framework is depicted in Fig.~\ref{fig:pipeline}.
-Given video frames, we apply instance segmentation \cite{HeCVPR2017} to obtain \textit{thing objects} and semantic segmentation \cite{BulòCVPR2018} to extract \textit{stuff objects}.
+Given video frames, we apply instance segmentation and semantic segmentation in \cite{HeCVPR2017} to obtain \textit{thing objects} and \textit{stuff objects}, respectively.
 Object features are extracted from intermediate I3D \cite{CarreiraCVPR2017} features via RoIAlign \cite{HeCVPR2017} and MaskAlign (Section \ref{subsection:ego-stuff graph}).
 Afterwards, we construct \textit{Ego-Thing Graphs} and \textit{Ego-Stuff Graphs} in a timely manner and apply graph convolutional networks (GCN) \cite{Kipf_GCN_iclr2017} for message passing.
 The updated ego features from two graphs are fused and processed via a temporal fusion module.
 Additionally, the temporally fused ego features are concatenated with the I3D head feature, which serves as a global video embedding, to form the egocentric representation.
 At last, this egocentric feature is passed through a fully connected layer to obtain the final classification.